Are you ready to be a Luxembourgish citizen? Know what lies ahead in the residency test and the steps to take to acquire citizenship in Luxembourg.

 The language test includes oral expression and language comprehension.
 Interested in taking Luxembourgish lessons?
 Read even more in our guide on learning languages in Luxembourg.

 The level of Luxembourgish oral expression given during the test corresponds to level A2 of the Common European Framework of Reference for languages in oral expression and language interaction.
-To pass, you must be capable of introducing yourself, speaking in simple terms about family, other people, living conditions profession and all around daily life.
+This is well beyond knowing just the basic Luxembourgish phrases; to pass, you must be capable of introducing yourself, speaking in simple terms about family, other people, living conditions profession and all-around daily life.
 You should be able to describe and compare people, things and activities in a simple manner.
 The test is with another person, with an interview on a given subject and a description of a visual aid.
-It lasts for approximately 10 minutes.
+It generally lasts for 10 minutes.

 The oral comprehension level of expectations is similar to B1 of the Common European Framework of Reference for languages in oral comprehension.
 To pass, it is important to understand the essential points and standard language about familiar subjects.
 The oral comprehension test lasts for 25 minutes and has three listening exercises as well as a questionnaire.
 To pass the language test, you must gain at least half the points in each of expression and comprehension.